fikrifirat/make-them-click/email-campaigns/README.md

 # How it works
 Deploy a single page within your domain and place dynamic links in your e-mails that delivers all useful data to your contact center via URL parameters using the `Caller ID` or `SIP Context Headers`

+Gets relevant data from the URL scheme
+Modifies the `data-caler_id` or `data-context` fields to pass the data to your contact center.

 # Use Cases
 If your website/application has one of the following, it's highly likely that you already have some e-mailings in your business processes to call your users for action :